CoderDoge1108/academic_website/content/home/experience.md

         HKU Business School

         * Built an entire intelligent debt collection system using data-driven deep reinforcement learning models.
 The model utilizes transformer as the feature extractor and attaches a offline policy gradient model trained on the embedded sequential-aware hidden features to propose long-term dependent decisions.
-        * Explored the application of GNNs on Finance and converted some of the ideas to a paper for addressing code clone detection (submiteed to [ICSE-NIER](https://conf.researchr.org/track/icse-2023/icse-2023-NIER)).
+        * Explored the application of GNNs on Finance and converted some of the ideas to a paper for addressing code clone detection (accepted by [ICSE](https://conf.researchr.org/home/icse-2023) workshop).

   - title: Data Scientist
     company: JD.COM